 - Validator.exe was created with a freeware script-program named AutoIt.
 It may not accept files in very large sizes or do well with an unlimited number of errors.
 We would be glad to receive reports about your experience.

-- We tested the plugin under Windows 2000 and XP.
+- This plugin has been tested from Windows 2000 up to Windows 8.1.
 Any comments are welcome.

 - More tips on the topic can be found on our page on the offline installation of the W3C validator.

 All programs by blechtrottel brodaktschns are of course free of any virus.
 But they may be wrongly accused by some virus programs.
 Why this sometimes happens, can be found on this info page.